Around the exhibition

 In the presence of

-> Free entry on reservation
+> Free entry by reservation

-projection - Sunday, May 18, 2014 > 5:30 PM
+screening - Sunday, May 18, 2014 > 5:30 PM

 A few days in April (Sometimes in April) by Raoul Peck